 - For academic staff within established networks for the quality assurance of mobility, courses and/or admission of new partners

 What is not eligible for funding?

 As the programme supports cooperation in Higher Education within the first and second degree cycles, i.e. bachelor’s and master’s, third cycle and research activities are not eligible.
 Thus, researchers and PhD students are not eligible for Nordplus grants unless they participate as teachers, e.g. on an intensive course.

 Mobility is defined as individual student or teacher exchanges between the partner institutions in a network.
 Mobility takes place also in projects, such as in intensive courses, but this form of mobility should be applied for under project activities and as a part of the total costs for that project.

 Long-term student mobility from 3 to 12 months

 Mobility grants are awarded for full-time studies or work placements lasting 3-12 months in another Nordplus country.
 The grant is available to degree students of any nationality studying for a first or second cycle degree at a HEI in the participating countries.
+In case of work placements, the exchange doesn’t need to be connected to a network partner but can be directly arranged between the student’s home institution and the host organization/company where the training will take place.
 PhD students are not eligible for a Nordplus grant.
 The grant should be seen as a contribution towards the additional costs of studying abroad.

-This type of long-term mobility within the Nordplus Network can be financed from other sources (e.g. Erasmus+).
+This type of long-term mobility within the Nordplus Network is recommended to be financed from other sources (e.g. Erasmus+).
 Nordplus networks are encouraged to examine the possibilities of any such funding at partner institutions and how this could be used for student mobility in the Nordplus network.
-This helps to save more of Nordplus' limited resources for short-term mobility or projects.
+This helps to save more of Nordplus’ limited resources for short-term mobility or projects.

 Short-term student mobility from 1 to 2 months